top of page

 Professional Personal Statement of Purpose Editing and Writing Service Examples

-African American Medical School Admission Essay Sample Personal Statement
+African American Medical School Personal Statement Examples

 I shrug, wiping the sweat off the side of my face onto my sleeve.
 Our team has been working outside for almost three hours, measuring fasting glucose levels, taking blood pressure, and calculating Body Mass Indexes for a rural family in modernizing Samoa.
 For many, I will counsel this summer, obesity, diabetes, and hypertension will be linked to perceived social pressures to maintain material lifestyles exceeding individual financial means.
 The glucose meter beeps abruptly; I lean over the table to see the reading while an older woman sits across from me, tending her bleeding finger.
 "La'i may suka": "You do not have diabetes," I announce, checking the "normal" box on her information sheet.
 One of the Samoan field assistants translated for me as I explained the importance of exercise and healthy eating, listing traditional Samoan foods as better options than canned spaghetti sandwiches.
 She nods, understanding.